-Slowly, heat the butter over a low heat in a heatproof mug or a small saucepan.
-Stir all the time, as the butter burns easily.
+- Slowly heat the butter over a low heat in a heatproof mug or a small saucepan.
+Stir all the time to prevent burning.
+Put aside.

-When the yeast rises up to the brim, pour all the contents of the glass onto the flour.
-Add the remaining warm/lukewarm milk and half of the melted butter.
-Knead by hand until smooth.
-Pour in a little warm water, if needed, to make a dough of medium thickness.
+- When the yeast has risen, pour it onto the flour.
+Add the remaining lukewarm milk and half of the melted butter.
+Knead by hand to make a dough of medium thickness.
 Cover and leave to stand in a warm place for an hour.

-Meanwhile, wash and stone the plums.
-If you’re using bottled or canned ones, strain them on as sieve and save the juice for drizzling at a later stage.
+- Meanwhile, wash and stone the plums.
+If you’re using bottled or canned ones, strain them in as sieve and save the juice for drizzling.

-Grease and lightly dust a round baking dish, ideally a bundt-style one with a cylindrical hole in the centre.
+- Grease and lightly dust a round baking dish, ideally one with a cylindrical hole in the centre.

-When the dough has risen, transfer it on a floured rolling board and roll out into a long oval shape, as seen in the photos below.
+- When the dough has risen, transfer it on a floured rolling board and roll out into a long oval shape.
 Pat the dough with more flour each time it starts sticking to either your fingers or the board.
-Spread half of the remaining melted butter over the dough and distribute the plums evenly all around it:
+Spread half of the remaining melted butter over the dough and distribute the plums evenly all around it.